seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 - The Logic App won't present any errors when the system managed identity doesn't have permissions to list subscriptions in the tenant.
 - Ensure the system managed identity is assign the custom role and applied to either management group or subscription scopes.
 - Ensure the Logic API Connections are properly authorized
-- Ensure the loganalyticsdatacollector-<playbook-name> API connection has the correct workspaceid and workspace shared key
+- Ensure the loganalyticsdatacollector-<logic app name> API connection has the correct workspaceid and workspace shared key